franfrancisco9/Jura-Python-BT/README.md

 The script as it stands reads the machine status every second and converts it to the respective alerts that should appear on the terminal.

 Furthermore if you send a message to the `start_product` characteristic, you can make a coffee.
 For more details check the repository mentioned in the beginning.

-Currently working on establishing a connection to the `TX` and `RX` characteristic and sending commands to the coffee machine, hence the file `jura_encodings.py` which contains the encodings of the commands that are sent in the `uart` protocol.

 ## Common Errors and Solutions